mm80843/T3.5/docs/Article/PBN__Article_16.md

 This study investigates the feasibility of using cold-spray technique to deposit copper coatings on stainless steel push plates as a means to prevent the spread of COVID-19.
 The cold-spray process allows for quick and cost-effective coating of existing steel parts with copper.
 The copper coatings were found to be dense and had a thickness of about 0.7 mm.
 After polishing, the effective coating thickness was reduced to about 0.45 mm.
 The surface roughness of the coated plates was higher than that of the original stainless steel push plates.
 The viricidal activity of the copper-coated push plates was tested against SARS-CoV-2 virus, and it was observed that the copper coatings had a substantial reduction in the titration values, indicating the inactivation capability of the virus.
 After 2 hours of exposure, 96% of the virus was inactivated on the as-deposited copper coating, and after 5 hours of exposure, 99.2% and 97.9% of the virus were inactivated on the as-deposited and annealed copper coatings, respectively.
 This study demonstrates the potential of using cold-spray copper coatings to mitigate the spread of COVID-19 and other viruses on high-contact surfaces.

-## Property: has_ArticleTitle

-Sars-CoV-2 (COVID-19) inactivation capability of copper-coated touch surface fabricated by cold-spray technology

-## Property: has_ArticleYear

-2020

 ## Property: has_ArticleRef

 * [van_doremalen_aerosol_2020](../Article/PBN__Article_21)